Tarasovk49/2018_lipodisk_md/Lab_log.md

 ### 01.08.19
 #### Analysis of trajectory 1h2s in DMPC layer of ~11\*11 nm^2.
 Whole system size is 20\*20\*12 nm^3.
-First we need to generate index file with groups needed for analysis:
+Generated index file with groups needed for analysis:
 ```
 gmx_2018 make_ndx -f lipodisk_npt.tpr<<EOF
 a C211 | a C212 | a C213